 Chapter 55: Religion and Politics

 In a famous Court case in the United States in the 1980s (Mozert v.
 Hawkins 1987), a group of conservative Christians objected to their children using a particular collection of stories that were said to advocate witchcraft and moral relativism.
 One of the stories they objected to was the John Godfrey Saxe parable of the blind, wise men feeling various parts of an elephant and exclaiming that they knew the truth of the creature, ‘Each in his own opinion Exceeding stiff and strong, Though each was partly in the right And all were in the wrong!’
-Scholars are not often blind ...
+Scholars are not often blind to the complex realities of religion in public life, but ...